- Home

 This space is designed for you if you are exploring purpose and impact through fields like:

-- law and legal studies
+- Law and legal studies

-- national security and intelligence
+- National security and intelligence

-- public administration and leadership
+- Public administration and leadership

-Whether you’re just starting your college journey or thinking about advancing your education, you can find a range of options – from associate degrees to doctoral programs, as well as certificates and minors that allow you to focus your interests.
+Whether you’re just starting your college journey or thinking about advancing your education, you can find a range of options – from associate degrees to doctoral programs, as well as certificates that allow you to focus your interests.
 Each path is designed to help you study the systems that shape society while considering how your own values and beliefs can guide your future role.

 Backed by a brick-and-mortar campus ranked as Niche.com’s #2 Best College Campus in America for 2026